Scaling Coastal Climate Solutions: The Potential for Blue Carbon in Net-Zero Strategies

 Case Study

-This session will study the Keta Lagoon Blue Carbon Project – Ghana, a mangrove restoration project in Ghana’s Anlo Wetlands.
+This session studies the Keta Lagoon Blue Carbon Project – Ghana, a mangrove restoration project in Ghana’s Anlo Wetlands.
 It’s one of the few blue carbon projects of its kind currently in development globally, demonstrating measurable impact for climate, communities, and biodiversity.
-We’ll also explore what credible blue carbon projects look like today, where the gaps are, and how companies can support this work in a way that aligns with climate, nature, and community goals.
+We also explore what credible blue carbon projects look like today, where the gaps are, and how companies can support this work in a way that aligns with climate, nature, and community goals.

 Featured Speakers